frantjc/sindri/README.md

 ## use cases

-- You're on a platform team providing base images for various languages for application teams, but you can't keep track of what versions application teams are using.
+- You're on a platform team providing base images for application teams, but can't keep track of which tool versions those application teams need.
 - You want to make builds available to users of a project, but they mostly go unused (e.g. nightly builds).
 - You're on a platform team that wants to provide base images that allow your users to mix and match dependencies.